alextmacri/dashboard/README.md

 # dashboard
-A UX-first dashboard with beautiful visuals and customizable productivity features.
+A UX-first dashboard with beautiful visuals and customizable productivity features made with TypeScript, Next.js, shadcn/ui, and GSAP.